Margaret Donnelly O’Connor Education Center

 Summer Enrichment Program

 The Summer Enrichment Program focuses upon academic continuity, summer school work completion and social skills development during the summer months.
 Children who have completed 1st to 6th grade are eligible to participate in the program’s enrichment activities and weekly field trips.
-The program operates for seven weeks, June - August, Monday to Friday from 9:30 a.m. to 5:00 p.m.
+When the COVID-19 crisis is over, we will resume the program, which normally operates for seven weeks, June - August, Monday to Friday from 9:30 a.m. to 5:30 p.m.

 Teen Leader/Volunteer Program

 Teen and high school volunteer partnerships are an essential component of our after-school and summer enrichment program.
 Collaborating organizations include Quixote Quest, the Lenape National Honor Society and ERLH teens.
 The teens mentor and assist Education Center children daily, often providing one-on-one tutoring during Homework Club.
 Their support allows the other staff to focus on larger groups of children and helps keep the atmosphere conducive to learning.
 A volunteer training session is held in the fall to educate the teens about how to work with the children in an after-school setting.
 Each year, our Education Center staff attends volunteer fairs and speaks at various meetings to recruit new teens.

 ERLH teens in grades 7th to 12th participate in a workshop that exposes them to the college application and financial aid processes and to the numerous higher education institutional choices available to them.
 Local college representatives and college-bound teenagers contribute to the event.

 Back-to-School Supply Drive: Book bags and school supplies donated by various organizations are given away to ERLH resident children in grades kindergarten to 12.